TobyLobster/multiply_test/README.md

 ### 3. Only Using Partial Results
 For speed, some routines only provide a partial answer. e.g. it may return only the high byte of the result (as an approximation, often used with fixed point calculations) or the low byte (for multiplying small numbers that don't lead to results larger than one byte).

 For example, if a routine wants to multiply a 16 bit number by the sine of an angle this is a problem for an integer routine since the sine of an angle is a floating point number not an integer.
-By scaling up the fractional value to an integer e.g. `N=256*sin(angle)`, then the integer multiplication can happen and the result scaled down by 256.
+By scaling up the fractional value to an integer e.g. `N=256*sin(angle)`, then the integer multiplication by N can happen and the result scaled down by 256.
 Note also that negative numbers will need special treatment:

 ### 4. Making Signed Multiply Routines
-Two's compliment representation is commonly used to represent signed numbers.
+Two's compliment representation is most commonly used to represent signed numbers.
 Occasionally routines use a sign-magnitude representation (e.g. omult4.a), but I will assume here the standard two's compliment representation is used.

 There are two methods of dealing with multiplying signed numbers; one obvious, the other less obvious but faster.
 The more obvious method is: